haditorabi/Stock-Market-Tracking-System/README.md

 # Stock Market Tracking System
- Backend Task 2 for Speer Technologies assessment.
 I'll be back for refactoring the code